ctlamb/KZ_QT_IPM/README.md

 Sara Williams, Hans Martin, and Clayton Lamb
 01 June, 2021

+# **README**

+### This markdown is used to summarise the results from each subpopulation IPM

-# See folders KZ and QT for the IPM’s for each herd
+### See folders KZ and QT for the IPM’s for each subpopulation (KZ and QT folder)

+### Data for each subpopulation can be found in the “data” folder

+### JAGS code for each subpopulation IPM can be found in the “jags” folder

+### Note: run KZ and QT IPMS first, then the Plot\_Together.RMD to create the .rdata needed

 ## Load Data